-\appen{$E_6$} The conjugacy classes of the Weyl group of $E_6$ are described in Table 9 of \cite{carter} \footnote{ In \cite{carter}, Carter diagrams are used to describe the conjugacy classes of the finite Weyl groups.
-An additional results on the Carter diagrams are recently obtained in \cite{carst}.
-Paricularly, two problems are discussed:
+The conjugacy classes of the Weyl group $E_6$ are described in Table 9 of \cite{carter} \footnote{ In \cite{carter}, the Carter diagrams are used to describe the conjugacy classes of the finite Weyl groups.
+Additional results on the Carter diagrams are recently obtained in \cite{carst}.
+In particular, two problems are discussed: